OpenVSP/OpenVSP/README.md

    be installed from source on Windows and Mac OS X according to the FLTK instructions.
 GRAPHICS_ONLY

-   - [libjpeg](http://www.ijg.org) - JPEG compression library.
-We typically
-   piggy-back on the libjpeg accompanying FLTK.
-If you prefer to use your own, it is typically pre-installed on Linux.
-You will need to build it yourself for MacOS or Windows.
-GRAPHICS_ONLY

    - [GLM](http://glm.g-truc.net) - OpenGL math library.
 GRAPHICS_ONLY

    - [GLEW](http://glew.sourceforge.net) - OpenGL Extension Wrangler Library.
 This